Basis set (chemistry): Split-valence basis sets

 During most molecular bonding, it is the valence electrons which principally take part in the bonding.
 In recognition of this fact, it is common to represent valence orbitals by more than one basis function (each of which can in turn be composed of a fixed linear combination of primitive Gaussian functions).
 Basis sets in which there are multiple basis functions corresponding to each valence atomic orbital are called valence double, triple, quadruple-zeta, and so on, basis sets (zeta, ζ, was commonly used to represent the exponent of an STO basis function).
 Since the different orbitals of the split have different spatial extents, the combination allows the electron density to adjust its spatial extent appropriate to the particular molecular environment.
 In contrast, minimal basis sets lack the flexibility to adjust to different molecular environments.

 Pople basis sets

 The notation for the split-valence basis sets arising from the group of John Pople is typically X-YZg.
 In this case, X represents the number of primitive Gaussians comprising each core atomic orbital basis function.
 The Y and Z indicate that the valence orbitals are composed of two basis functions each, the first one composed of a linear combination of Y primitive Gaussian functions, the other composed of a linear combination of Z primitive Gaussian functions.
 In this case, the presence of two numbers after the hyphens implies that this basis set is a split-valence double-zeta basis set.
-Split-valence triple- and quadruple-zeta basis sets are also used, denoted as X-YZWg, X-YZWVg, etc. Here is a list of commonly used split-valence basis sets of this type:
+Split-valence triple- and quadruple-zeta basis sets are also used, denoted as X-YZWg, X-YZWVg, etc.

+Polarization functions are denoted by two different notations.
+The original Pople notation added "*" to indicate that all "heavy" atoms (everything but H and He) have a small set of polarization functions added to the basis (in the case of carbon, a set of 3d orbital functions).
+The "**" notation indicates that all "light" atoms also receive polarization functions (this adds a set of 2p orbitals to the basis for each hydrogen atom).
+Eventually it became desirable to add more polarization to the basis sets, and a new notation was developed in which the number and types of polarization functions are given explicitly in parentheses in the order (heavy,light) but with the principal quantum numbers of the orbitals implicit.
+For example, the * notation becomes (d) and the ** notation is now given as (d,p).
+If instead 3d and 4f functions were added to each heavy atom and 2p, 3p, 3d functions were added to each light atom, the notation would become (df,2pd).

+In all cases, diffuse functions are indicated by either adding a + before the letter G (diffuse functions on heavy atoms only) or ++ (diffuse functions are added to all atoms).

+Here is a list of commonly used split-valence basis sets of this type: